Sh1Yo/x8/README.md

 The tool helps to find hidden parameters that can be vulnerable or can reveal interesting functionality that other testers miss.
 Great accuracy is achieved thanks to the line-by-line comparison of pages, comparison of response code and reflections.

+# Documentation

+The documentation that explains every feature can be found on [https://sh1yo.art/x8docs/](https://sh1yo.art/x8docs/).

 - [Features](#features)
 - [Examples](#examples)